dcaldwellphd/polaRized/README.md

 are not necessarily ordered on a single dimension.
 This makes it difficult to measure partisan polarization without assuming that political disagreement operates along a left-right ideological continuum.
-However, D. Caldwell, Cohen, and Vivyan (2023) introduce a novel extension to associational measures of polarization that does not require this assumption.
+However, Caldwell, Cohen, and Vivyan (2023) introduce a novel extension to associational measures of polarization that does not require this assumption.
 The $R^2$ from a linear regression model is the square of the correlation between observed and predicted outcomes.
 Given an OLS model predicting attitudes towards an issue from partisanship, it thus measures the extent to which different partisans hold different positions on that issue.

-This approach to measuring polarization through the association between two sets of values is implemented by setting the `r_or_r2` argument to “r2” in the `polarize_assoc` function.
+This approach to measuring polarization is implemented by setting the `r_or_r2` argument to “r2” in the `polarize_assoc` function.

 ``` r
 ap_r2 <- polarize_assoc(